 "Too Human was a delight ...
 Their performance was wonderful and the audience loved them."
 Jane Clark, Program Coordinator, Ossining Library, Ossining, NY

 "Thank you so much for your wonderful performance ...
 I had no idea how great you would all sound in our galleries ... what a treat!!"
 Margaret Moulton, Manager, Public Programs, Hudson River Museum, Yonkers, NY

 "Roger and Ellen are the best.
 They create music with spontaneity and joy.
 Their music is a work of art; gentle motifs, a splash of color and texture then just when it seems ready to go, they add a twist or a twinkle and tada! it is music!
 There is humor and tenderness and depth."
 Karen Glass, Storyteller

 "...you put on an incredible and memorable performance.
 There was a great vibe and our customers couldn't get enough."
 Jarrett Oliveri, Whole Foods, Winston-Salem, NC

 This just in.
-We've got a song we wrote with Margo Schepart in an upcoming Ralph Macchio film called "Lost Cat Corona."
+We are working with Lora Lee Ecobelli and Logan Rando on their upcoming short film, The Transaction.
+Check out the first trailer about the film, (you may have to click to open it in another window), with our music in the background.
+We're very excited to be working on this.
+Thanks guys for choosing us!Also, we've got a song we wrote with Margo Schepart in an upcoming Ralph Macchio film called "Lost Cat Corona."
+The film is available on Netflix.
 Also one of our instrumental pieces - a Cha Cha called Orange Dress is in the movie, "Fairhaven," starring Chris Messina and Sarah Paulsen, available on Netflix.